SolaceDev/solace-dev-codelabs/markdown/integrations/websphere-app-server/websphere-app-server.md

     <tr>
         <td>messageVPN</td>
         <td></td>
-        <td>The associated solace message VPN for Connection Factory or Destination Objectis is expected to be stored in the external JNDI store.</td>
+        <td>The associated solace message VPN for Connection Factory or Destination Object is expected to be stored in the external JNDI store.</td>
     </tr>
     <tr>
         <td>UserName</td>